tessercat/daoistic-book/book.md

 ## English

-A newborn babe
-is soft and weak,
-hard and strong in the end.
+A newborn babe, soft and weak, is stiff and stubborn in the end.

-Every flower and tree
-starts out soft and tender,
-withers and rots in the end.
+Every new life, soft and tender, withers and rots in the end.

-Since hardness and strength describe death and softness and weakness describe life, the strong army doesn't win, hard timber splits.
+Since hard and strong describe death and soft and weak describe life, strong armies don't win, hard timber splits.

-Big and strong are a disadvantage, soft and weak have the upper hand.
+Size and strength are liabilities, the small and weak have the upper hand.

 # Chapter 77

-Talent
+Virtue

 ## Published (yes)

-November 01, 2019
+November 13, 2019

 ## Hanzi